Analytical Heterogeneous Die-to-Die 3D Placement with Macros: Experimental Results

 \subsection{Experimental Setup}

-We conducted experiments on the ICCAD 2023 contest benchmarks~\cite{ICCAD23-Hu}.
-The detailed design statistics are shown in~\Cref{tab:benchmark-stat}.
-Top and bottom maximum utilization rate is 80\%, and the HBT cost $\beta$ is 10 for all the designs.
+We conducted experiments on the ICCAD 2023 contest benchmarks~\cite{ICCAD23-Hu} { and open-source RISC-V designs}.
+The detailed design statistics { of ICCAD 2023 contest benchmark} are shown in~\Cref{tab:benchmark-stat}.
+Top and bottom maximum utilization rate is 80\%, and the HBT cost $\beta$ is 10 for { these} designs.
 The contest evaluates the \emph{raw score} = HPWL + $\beta$\#HBTs with a runtime factor.
-Most designs adopt heterogeneous technology nodes with a large macro area ratio $r_{\text{MA}}$, bringing a significant challenge to optimizing the D2D wirelength.
+Most designs adopt heterogeneous technology nodes with a large macro area ratio $r_{\text{MA}}$, bringing a significant challenge to optimizing the D2D wirelength. { Additionally, we evaluated our placer on four modern RISC-V designs including \texttt{tinyRocket}~\cite{tinyRocket}, \texttt{SweRV}~\cite{swerv}, \texttt{Ariane}~\cite{Ariane}, and \texttt{BlackParrot}~\cite{BlackParrot}.
+The RTL designs were synthesized using Yosys in OpenROAD project~\cite{DAC19-OpenRoad}.
+The heterogeneous F2F stacking is set as NanGate 15nm~\cite{ISPD15-nangate15} on the top die and NanGate 45nm~\cite{nangate45} on the bottom die.
+The HBT pitch size $w'$ is \SI{1}{\micro\metre}, and the HBT cost $\beta$ is 10 for these designs.
+The detailed design statistics are shown in~\Cref{tab:risc-stat}. }

 We implemented the proposed 3D mixed-size placement framework in \texttt{C++} and \texttt{CUDA} based on the open-source placer {DREAMPlace}~\cite{DAC19-Lin}.
 And we used \texttt{Gurobi}~\cite{Gurobi} as the MILP solver.
 We set the $z$-bin size as $d_{b} = \frac{w_{b} + h_{b}}{2}$, and the region $\Omega$ depth is $d_{z}=N_{z}d_{b}$.
-We empirically set the HBT penalty factor as $\alpha=\alpha_0\frac{d_x\eta^2}{d_z}\log\left(90\beta{\eta}-1\right)$ where $\alpha_0=\text{3.5}\times\text{10\textsuperscript{$-$3}}$ and $\eta=\frac{2w'}{\text{RH}^{+}+\text{RH}^{-}}$, considering the related design statistics.
-All the experiments were performed on a Linux machine with 20-core Intel Xeon Silver 4210R CPU (2.40GHz), 1 GeForce RTX 3090Ti GPU, and 24GB RAM.
-We compared our framework with the state-of-the-art (SOTA) placers from top-3 teams in the ICCAD 2023 contest~\cite{ICCAD23-Hu}, and the reported results were evaluated using the official evaluator provided by the contest.
+We empirically set the HBT penalty factor as $\alpha=\alpha_0\frac{d_x\eta^2}{d_z}\log\left(90\beta{\eta}-1\right)$ where $\alpha_0=\text{3.5}\times\text{10\textsuperscript{$-$3}}$ and $\eta=\frac{2w'}{\text{RH}^{+}+\text{RH}^{-}}$, { considering the relationship between number of HBTs and design statistics.} All the experiments were performed on a Linux machine with 20-core Intel Xeon Silver 4210R CPU (2.40GHz), 1 GeForce RTX 3090Ti GPU, and 24GB RAM.
+We compared our framework with the state-of-the-art (SOTA) placers from top-3 teams in the ICCAD 2023 contest~\cite{ICCAD23-Hu}, and the reported results were evaluated using the official evaluator provided by the contest. { We obtained the executables from the contest winners and ran them on our machine with 8 CPU threads following the contest setting.
+Our placer was evaluated both on the CPU with 8 threads and on the GPU. }